huggingface/transformers/docs/source/en/model_doc/moshi.md

 2. Moshi's audio
 3. Moshi's textual output

-Similarly to [`Musicgen`], audio is represented with audio codebooks, which can be interpreted like tokens.
+Similarly to [`~MusicgenModel`], audio is represented with audio codebooks, which can be interpreted like tokens.
 The main difference between text tokens and audio codebooks is that audio codebooks introduce an additional dimension of information.
 Text tokens are typically of dim `(batch_size, sequence_length)` but audio tokens are of dim `(batch_size, num_codebooks, sequence_length)`.

 Moshi's made of 3 components:

 **1. The main decoder (Helium in the paper)**

 It corresponds to [`MoshiForCausalLM`].
-It is strictly a classic text LLM, that uses an architecture similar to `Gemma`.
+It is strictly a classic text LLM, that uses an architecture similar to [` ~GemmaForCausalLM`].
 In other words, it takes text tokens, embeds them, pass them through the decoder and a language head, to get text logits.

 **2. The depth decoder**